krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 domain.
 Yet each can be reframed as a *system of presences* and analyzed uniformly with the tools developed here.

-We will thus have the first set of mathematically provable measurement systems that start with software product development concepts and operating principles.
+We will finally have measurement systems that start with software product development concepts and operating principles, and yet have mathematically provable relationships between key measurements.
+This is what the presence calculus brings to the table.
 Our first set of application articles will explore what this looks like in practice.

 The next step is to construct *structural causal models* that link these systems to understand their local interactions *in a specific company context*.
 The